macs30112-winter23/final-project-team-zebra/README.md

 Based on social science research in the past, we *hypothesized* that social media tends to amplify extreme views on abortion.
 On the other hand, popular media, such as newspapers like The New York Times, tend to present a more nuanced view of abortion.
 We expect a similar result after carrying out a ‘sentiment analysis’ on both sources (more details on this follow).
 While media outlets may have their own editorial biases, they often present a range of perspectives on the issue of abortion and the various political and social factors that contribute to it.

 We scrape data from Twitter and the New York Times to carry out a sentiment analysis (through the pre-trained [RoBERTa-Base Model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment)) to gather insights and provide answers to these questions.

+We also compare and contrast the efficacy of this model as opposed to another sentiment classifier (that makes use of the `nltk` Python library), visualize the descriptive statistics of our analysis, and create interactive visualizations (word clouds and maps) based on our analysis.

 ### Main Findings